zhujingqi/HIM/README.md

 ## Introduction
 **HIM, a simple coding language called Haha In Mind**

-It only has 10 commands:
+It only has 12 commands:
-`ha he hah heh haha hahe hehe hahaha ho hoho`
+`ha he hah heh haha hahe hehe hahaha ho hoho hu huhu`

 Therefore, it's extremely easy to learn, but using it to write programs is extremely difficult (you'll understand later)
 ## Syntax